ceteri/exelixi/README.md

     python ./src/exelixi.py -n localhost:5050 | ./bin/install.sh

 Great, ready to roll!
-Now launch the Framework, which in turn launches the Executors remotely on slave nodes:
+Now launch the Framework, which in turn launches the Executors remotely on slave nodes.
+In the following case, it runs on two slave nodes:

     python ./src/exelixi.py -m localhost:5050 -e 2